 - Shopping Hobbies — Pop Some Tags

-All of the hobbies on this list have the potential to pay out a little bit — at least enough to cover the costs of participating in them — and some of the more specialized ones (like graphic design) can be scaled up into highly-profitable businesses.
-That said, the 10 hobbies below stand out as some of the best overall choices; almost anyone can use one or more of these options to earn a decent chunk of extra cash (in relatively little time).
+All of the hobbies on this list have the potential to pay out a little bit — at least enough to cover the costs of participating in them.
+Some of the more specialized ones (like graphic design) can be scaled up into a highly-profitable online career.

 It’s pretty simple, too.

-Just sign up with a reputable site and you’ll be notified when a survey becomes available.
+Just sign up with a reputable paid survey site and you’ll be notified when a survey becomes available.
 When we ranked the best survey sites, Survey Junkie was one that really stood out.